Skip to main content

 Human History

 The central Honduran highlands around Zamorano were inhabited by Lenca peoples prior to Spanish colonization.
 The colonial period brought cattle ranching and subsistence agriculture to the valleys surrounding the Uyuca massif, with forest clearing accelerating throughout the 19th and 20th centuries.
-The establishment of the Escuela Agrícola Panamericana in 1942 at the Zamorano campus in the adjacent valley introduced a new dynamic: the school's land holdings included portions of the Uyuca watershed, and its scientific mission encouraged early conservation of the cloud forest for research and watershed protection purposes.
-Zamorano graduates have played significant roles in Central American agriculture and conservation for decades.
+The Escuela Agrícola Panamericana was founded in 1942 at the Zamorano campus in the adjacent valley, established by Samuel Zemurray on the grounds of the former El Zamorano estate, with its scientific mission encouraging early conservation of the cloud forest for research and watershed protection purposes.
+[1] Zamorano graduates have played significant roles in Central American agriculture and conservation for decades.

 Park History

-Uyuca was formally designated a Biological Reserve under Honduras's SINAPH system, with the Escuela Agrícola Panamericana serving as a key managing partner alongside the ICF.
-The school has conducted biological inventories, maintained research stations, and facilitated graduate research within the reserve for over seven decades.
+Uyuca was formally designated a Biological Reserve by Executive Decree 211-85 on November 12, 1985, with the Escuela Agrícola Panamericana (Zamorano) formally entrusted as managing partner beginning in 1986, alongside the ICF within Honduras's SINAPH system.
+[1] The school has conducted biological inventories, maintained research stations, and facilitated graduate research within the reserve since that time.
 Uyuca is among the best-documented protected areas in Honduras, with published inventories of its herpetofauna, avifauna, flora, and invertebrates.
 Its proximity to Tegucigalpa and association with an internationally respected agricultural university has made it a model for university-managed conservation in Central America.
 Reforestation activities on degraded margins of the reserve have been ongoing since the 1980s.

 Major Trails And Attractions